SOS-CER/SOS-CER.github.io/_projects/gp1/gp1-unit-test-intro.md

 {% include iconHeader.html type="glance" %}
 You've added your `CourseTest` class.
 Before moving on to the next portion of the Guided Project, complete the following tasks:

-  - [ ] Add `CourseTest` to the index.
+  - [ ] Add `CourseTest`, `course-meeting-days-and-times-valid.csv`, `course-meeting-days-and-times-invalid.csv` to the index.
-  - [ ] Commit and push the `CourseTest` class and any `Course` changes to GitHub.
+  - [ ] Commit and push the `CourseTest` class, the CVS files, and any `Course` changes to GitHub.
 Remember to use a meaningful commit message describing how you have changed the code.
-For example, "[Test] Added CourseTest".
+For example, "[Test] Added CourseTest and related files".